KrisCowie/Biometric-Prediction/README.md

 Create a merged dataset which retains the weight of the individual, along with the pertinent features.

-The notebook takes the dataset, and uses the weights associated with the 16,000 individuals to upsample to 220,000.
+The notebook takes the dataset, and uses the weights associated with the 16,000 individuals to upsample to 300,000.

-Then we identify the target variables, and build a chained random forest regressor model, and use it to predict our variables.

-We use Random Forest Regression as it takes into account the relationships between the features you want to predict - things like HDL and LDL, Apolipoprotein and LDL, etc carry inherent associations, which would be lost if you just did a series of models that predicted each of the features based on Age, Gender, Height, and Weight.
+Then we start building models!
+There's random forest regressors, and LightGBM (had to create a loop to do the multi output, as it doesn't natively support that function).